-Zac Efron will next star in the melodrama Charlie St. Cloud, directed by Burr Steers, and featuring Amanda Crew, Ray Liotta, Kim Basinger, and Chris Massoglia.
-Charlie St. Cloud opens in the US on July 30.
+Zac Efron will next star in the melodrama Charlie St. Cloud, directed by Burr Steers, and featuring Charlie Tahan, Amanda Crew, Ray Liotta, Oscar winner Kim Basinger (L.A.
+Confidential, 1997), and Chris Massoglia.
+Charlie St. Cloud opens in the United States on July 30.

 Zac Efron movies

 In addition to the aforementioned Zac Efron movies, the actor could be seen in The Derby Stallion, the fantasy 17 Again, and the sleeper box office hit High School Musical 3: Senior Year.
 On TV, Efron could be spotted in a number of productions, including the TV movies High School Musical and High School Musical 2, and the series Summerland.

 Among the previous recipients of the Maui festival’s Shining Star Award are Brokeback Mountain‘s Jake Gyllenhaal and The Illusionist‘s Jessica Biel.

 Zac Efron photo: Maui Film Festival (via the Hawaii International Film Festival)

 Zac Efron, whose films include High School Musical 3: Senior Year, 17 Again, Me and Orson Welles, and Hairspray, will be honored at the Maui Film Festival.
 Efron, 22, will receive the Shining Star Award on June 16, the festival’s opening night.

 Efron will next be seen in Charlie St. Cloud, directed by Burr Steers, and featuring Amanda Crew, Ray Liotta, Kim Basinger, and Chris Massoglia.
 Craig Pierce and Lewis Colick adapted Ben Sherwood’s The Death and Life of Charlie St. Cloud, a romantic fantasy about a young man torn between his loyalty to his dead brother and his love for a young woman.